cdoublev/css/doc/parse/README.md

 > A component value is one of the preserved tokens, a function, or a simple block.

-Reading *parse a CSS value* and subjacent procedures from CSSOM and Syntax, the CSS declaration value is a list of component values that should be nearly identical to the list of tokens resulting from normalizing (tokenizing) the input string `value`:
+Reading *parse a CSS value* and subjacent procedures from CSSOM and Syntax, the CSS declaration value is a list of component values nearly identical to the list of tokens resulting from normalizing (tokenizing) the input string `value`:

 - [parse a CSS value](https://drafts.csswg.org/cssom/#parse-a-css-value):
   > 1. Let `list` be the value returned by invoking **parse a list of component values** from `value`.